intcreator/intcreator.com/public/data/pages/cv.md

 ## Metalectricity

-[Metalectricity](/legacy/metalectricity) is my first idea for a design and development contracting business.
+<a href="/legacy/metalectricity" router-ignore>Metalectricity</a> is my first idea for a design and development contracting business.
 I realized that was more realistic for me than creating or collecting Flash games and monetizing with ads.
 As you can see I was more focused around visual design despite the terrible design of my example logos and websites and my clear ability to code as evidenced by me making a website.
 Oh well.

 ## State Farm